-Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86
+Silvio Berlusconi, scandal-scarred former Italian leader, dies at 86

 The Catholic Church, at times sympathetic to his conservative politics, was scandalized by his antics, and his wife of nearly 20 years divorced him, but Berlusconi was unapologetic, declaring: “I’m no saint.”

-Pope Francis sent a telegram of condolence, recalling him as a “protagonist of Italian political life, who carried out his public responsibilities with an energetic temperament.”
+Pope Francis sent a telegram of condolence, recalling Berlusconi as a “protagonist of Italian political life, who carried out his public responsibilities with an energetic temperament.”

 Berlusconi insisted that voters were impressed by his brashness.

-“The majority of Italians in their hearts would like to be like me and see themselves in me and in how I behave,” he said in 2009, during his third and final stint as premier.
+“The majority of Italians in their hearts would like to be like me and see themselves in me and in how I behave,” he said in 2009.

 In a display that spoke to the depth of feeling his most fervent supporters had for him, anchors at his private Mediaset network choked up as they announced his death Monday.